-(2) Other reimbursements consist primarily of actual costs incurred for fees to attend retail seminars sponsored by participating broker-dealers; amounts used to reimburse participating broker-dealers for the actual costs incurred by registered representatives for travel, meals and lodging in connection with attending bona fide training and education meetings and retail seminars sponsored by participating broker-dealers; and expense reimbursements for actual costs incurred by employees of our dealer manager in the performance of wholesaling activities.
+(2) Other reimbursements consist primarily of actual costs incurred for fees to attend retail seminars sponsored by participating broker-dealers; amounts used to reimburse participating broker-dealers for the actual costs incurred by registered representatives for travel, meals and lodging in connection with attending bona fide training and education meetings and retail seminars sponsored by participating broker-dealers; and expense reimbursements for actual costs incurred by registered representatives.
 We will reimburse our dealer manager for these expenses to the extent permissible under applicable FINRA rules.